70 Comments

 I would add that 'cancer' is not what the mainstream system claims it is.

-This therefore raises questions about the usefulness of any 'test'.
+This therefore raises questions about the usefulness of any 'test' or diagnosis based on a test.

 I have written 2 other articles that you might find useful - if you haven't already read them.